SquawkBus/cpp-prototype1/README.md

   * Add a JSON or YAML loader for configuration
   * Reload config on signal.
 * Remove regex from subscriptions, but leave for notifications.
+* Make data packets have a single entitlement.
 * Make task specific clients

 ## Container